 Standards & Certification

 In May 2020, the NASP Leadership Assembly approved the 2020 NASP Professional Standards.
 NASP Professional Standards are unified set of national principles that guide professional practices, credentialing, graduate preparation, and ethical behavior of effective school psychologist.
 These major NASP policy documents are intended to define contemporary school psychology, promote comprehensive and integrated services for children, families, and schools, and provide a foundation and vision for the future of school psychology.

 NASP Practice Model

 The NASP Model for Comprehensive and Integrated School Psychological Services, also known as the NASP Practice Model, represents NASP's official policy regarding the delivery of school psychological services.

-The Standards for the Credentialing of School Psychologists are intended to be a model for state education agencies or other state or local entities, with recommended criteria for initial credentialing as well as recommendations for credential renewal.
+The Standards for the Credentialing of School Psychologists serve as a model for state education agencies, with recommended criteria for initial credentialing as well as renewal.
 The standards also include a description of the Nationally Certified School Psychologist (NCSP) credential.
 The NCSP utilizes the 2010 standards through 2024.

 The NASP Standards for Graduate Preparation of School Psychologists identify critical graduate education experiences and competencies needed by candidates preparing for careers as school psychologists.
 The 2010 standards are used for purposes of program review through 2022.

 The NASP Principles for Professional Ethics address the unique circumstances associated with providing school psychological services.
 The Principles, like all codes of ethics, provide only limited guidance in making ethical choices.
 Individual judgment is necessary to apply the code to situations that arise in professional practice.